-Arithmetic average is a good tool for measuring central tendency of data sets which represent independent values and values taken at one point of time, for example when you’re calculating average return of a number of stocks in a given time period (see arithmetic average calculation example).
+Arithmetic average is a good tool for measuring central tendency of data sets which represent independent values and values taken at one point of time, for example when calculating average return of a number of stocks in a given time period (see arithmetic average calculation example).

 On the other hand, when you have a set of data which has a time-series nature and is expressed in percentages, arithmetic average has weaknesses.
 The classic example is calculating average return of a stock over several periods of time.
 Let's see how and why arithmetic average fails here.

-A stock investment example and arithmetic average
+Stock investment example with arithmetic average

 Let's say you have bought a stock.
 Your stock performed like this in the last two years: